Oktaliem/pythonseleniumpyunit/README.md

 - Add webdriver manager capabilities.
 - Remove unnecessary codes.
 - Compatible version to run demo in Linux and MacOS.
-- Add information how to run the test.
+- Add information how to run the test (Readme.md).
 - Run the test in selenium grid (zalenium) - TO DO
-- Video how to run the test.
+- Video how to run the test - TO DO

 ## Libraries
 - https://pypi.org/project/selenium/